 For some it’s convenient to have an app on your smartphone.
 For others it’s better to have a physical device.
-Either way, here’s a list of guitar tuners and guitar tuner apps under $20 that will help you stay in tune.
+Either way, here’s a list of the best guitar tuners and guitar tuner apps under $20 that will help you stay in tune.

 1. Snark Tuner ($10 – $15)

 The Snark Tuner is by far one the easiest to use tuners for beginners.
 Snark is a clip-on tuner making it quite portable, and accurate in loud environments.
 By now, Snark has several different models of tuners, including a chromatic model (SN5), a guitar and bass model (SN1), and one that will tune all instruments (SN11).

 The Snark tuner has seen great success because of its ease of use, its large, easy to read display, and its ability to tune an instrument in any environment.
 Although its not the most accurate tuner, it is more than accurate for any beginner, and best of all it can tune in loud environments because it tunes from vibrations it senses rather than “hearing” vibrations.

 Depending on which model you purchase, you may be able to alternately tune your guitar by adjusting the pitch upwards or downwards of 440Hz (standard tuning for most rock instruments).

 2. Korg GA40 ($15)

 The Korg GA40 is one of the best guitar tuners for beginners.
 It has a large, easy to read needle-type display.
 This tuner is more accurate than the Snark, but may be slightly harder to use.
 If you it with an electric guitar you will need to plug into the tuner to get an accurate reading, but if you’re using an acoustic guitar, you can use the built in mic, just make sure you’re in a quiet environment first.